FAQ for Placenta Encapsulation Service

 • Have a network of experienced professionals

-• Am able to answer your questions
+• Able to answer your questions

 • Check in during your postpartum period

 What medications during pregnancy or labor make it unsafe to encapsulate?
-Is there any research done to support that?

 As a PBi Placenta Encapsulation Specialist®, I do not make any recommendations on which placenta is suitable for encapsulation.
 We leave all decisions as to the viability of the placenta up to the care providers.
-If the mother and the provider deem the placenta heathy at birth, and want it prepared in capsule form, I can provide that service for her..
+If the mother and the provider deem the placenta healthy at birth, and want it prepared in capsule form, I can provide that service for her..

 Can I use capsules if I have GBS+?